corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node-operations-upgrading-os-to-ent.md

 ## Upgrade from an older Corda (open source) release to Corda Enterprise

-CorDapps, contracts and states written for Corda 4.x are compatible with Corda Enterprise Edition 4.8, so upgrading existing open source Corda nodes should be a simple case of updating the Corda `.jar` file.
+CorDapps, contracts and states written for Corda 4.x are compatible with Corda Enterprise Edition 4.8, so upgrading existing open source Corda nodes should be a simple case of updating the Corda JAR file.
 See node-upgrade-notes for general instructions on upgrading your node.
 For developer information on recompiling CorDapps against Corda Enterprise, see upgrade-notes.